 This one is imperative.
 During a match, the in-play betting odds are constantly changing and if you are not quick and careful enough when you place your bet, your bet could be rejected.

-For example, England is leading Germany 2-1 heading into the second half, the odds for England to win will be small but then should Germany equalize, the odds will go up.
-If you are still confident of the Three Lions winning, you can place a live bet on them to win and if they do, you will have two winning bets.
-With one having much better odds than the pre-game one.
+For example, Leeds United are leading West Ham United 2-1 heading into the second half, the odds for Leeds to win will be small but then should the Hammers equalize, the odds will go up.
+If you are still confident of the Whites winning, you can place a live bet on them to win and if they do, you will have two winning bets.
+With one having much better odds than the pre-game one!

 If you don't want to worry about having the bet you're trying to place rejected due to odds changes, please note that a lot of our partners have an option available to automatically accept any odds change that might have happened in the time it took for you to enter your stake amount.
 Usually it'll be a box available to tick off on the bet slip and from then, the function will be active on all your in-play bets until you remove it.

 Another advantage to being quick with your bets is that you can add opposing selections to help offset any losses you might accrue due to your first bet.
-You bet on Spain to beat Croatia and then find yourself losing with a goal down in five minutes to the final whistle, winning is nearly impossible but betting on a draw could help alleviate the impending loss.
+You bet on Real Madrid to beat Valencia in La Liga and then find yourself losing with a goal down in five minutes to the final whistle, winning is nearly impossible but betting on a draw could help alleviate the impending loss.

-If you have good knowledge of the teams at the Euro’s, then you will be in a good position to make better bets based on your judgment.
-While doing this, you will be able to take advantage of the bookmaker’s Euro 2020 odds.
+If you have good knowledge of the top leagues across the world, then you will be in a good position to make better bets based on your judgment.
+While doing this, you will be able to take advantage of the bookmaker’s odds.
 This is because you feel that their odds are good or bad for a team and you are essentially saying that you are trusting your knowledge above that of the bookmakers’.

-Many of our partners also have a cash out function, where you can close your bet before the match has ended at odds that reflect the current situation in the match.
+Many of our partners also have a bet in play cash out function, where you can close your bet before the match has ended at odds that reflect the current situation in the match.

 This gets people into trouble a lot.
 They are losing money, yet they keep betting.
 They are trying to cover their losses and end up losing even more.
-Ideally, you will want to set yourself a limit for the day/tournament, etc. Let’s say you have a limit of £200 for the day to bet on the numerous games going on at the Euro’s and you are down to your last £30.
+Ideally, you will want to set yourself a limit for the day/tournament, etc. Let’s say you have a limit of £200 for the day to bet on the numerous games going on in the Premier League, and you are down to your last £30.
 Do not try and win it all back in one bet, but rather a host of small ones.
 Live betting sites make it easy to start chasing losses, but it is not a wise tactic.

 A big factor that is going to either make you a successful bettor or a losing one is what markets you bet on.
 If you are constantly trying to predict who will score the next goal or who will get booked next, you are just asking your money to leave your account.